The most important thing you can do for your family today is register to vote, and then vote in the elections.

 What if you are not Eligible to Vote

-But your children, nephews, and nieces are, or will be able to vote.
+But your children, nephews and nieces are (or will be) able to vote.
 If we do not teach them how the U.S. system works, and the importance of voting, they may never become voters.